There's no denying the fact that there's an astronomical amount of camera drones out there. BUT, which ones are even worth considering?

 At a Glance:

-Over the years Parrot have been behind some of the most impressive drones on the market, ranging from budget friendly beginner drones, to high quality camera drones designed for professionals.
-Their AR Drone 2.0 has been around for some time now and is often referred to as one of the best drones for beginners, thanks to its cheap price tag and ease of use.
+Over the years, Parrot has been behind some of the most impressive drones on the market, ranging from budget friendly beginner drones, to high quality camera drones designed for professionals.
+Their AR Drone 2.0 has been around for some time now.
+It is often referred to as one of the best drones for beginners, thanks to its cheap price tag and ease of use.

 Specs & Features

-This does work relatively well, however don't expect word class footage from this drone, or from any other on the list (I'll discuss what to expect from these drones once we've made it through the list).
+It does work relatively well, however, don't expect world-class footage from this drone, or any other on the list (I'll discuss what to expect from these drones once we've made it through the list).

 The footage is stored directly onto the device that you're using to pilot the drone, which means you don't have to worry about buying an SD card, which will save you a few extra bucks.